chathura-de-silva/E-Commerce-Platform/docs/README.md

 ## Contacting Support

-* Contact Us: If user encounter any issues or have questions about our products or services, user can reach out to our customer support team.
-Click on the "Contact Us" link to find our contact details.
+* Contact Us: If user encounter any issues or have questions about products or services, user can reach out to customer support team.
+Click on the "Contact Us" link to find the contact details.

 * Terms and conditions : Click on the "Terms and Conditions" link to read about terms and conditions.

 That's it!
-User is now ready to explore and shop on our e-commerce platform.
-If user has any further questions or need assistance, don't hesitate to reach out to our friendly customer support team.
+User is now ready to explore and shop on the e-commerce platform.
+If user has any further questions or need assistance, don't hesitate to reach out to friendly customer support team.
 Happy shopping!

 # About